-We are happy to announce that the Lewisboro Library is opening our doors Monday – Friday by appointment only to a limited number of patrons on July 27th!
-The children’s room will remain closed, but we will be happy to retrieve items for you.
-There will be abbreviated 30 minute browsing to help ensure the safety of our patrons, staff and volunteers.
+We are happy to announce that the Lewisboro Library is open Monday – Friday by appointment only to a limited number of patrons!
+The children’s room remains closed, but we are happy to retrieve items for you.
+There is abbreviated 30 minute browsing to help ensure the safety of our patrons, staff and volunteers.
 During this time, our Curbside Pickup tent will still be available and you are welcome to take advantage of this option!

 Hours for In Library Browsing